-- The borough of Newcastle-under-Lyme and Shropshire Council are located within separate housing market areas (HMAs). - Shropshire Council has confirmed it is unable to accommodate unmet housing need from Newcastle-under-Lyme Borough Council. - There is no outstanding request for Newcastle-under-Lyme to accommodate any unmet housing need from Shropshire.
-Shropshire Council proposes to meet its local housing need in full through their new local plan which is anticipated for adoption in summer 2024. - The councils agree that Newcastle-under-Lyme will provide for its own housing requirement through preparation of its local plan.
+- The administrative areas of Newcastle-under-Lyme and Shropshire Council are located within separate housing market areas (HMAs). - Shropshire Council has confirmed it is unable to accommodate unmet housing need from Newcastle-under-Lyme Borough Council. - There is no outstanding request for Newcastle-under-Lyme to accommodate any unmet housing need from Shropshire.
+Shropshire Council proposes to meet its local housing need in full through their new local plan. - The councils agree that Newcastle-under-Lyme will provide for its own housing requirement through preparation of its local plan.

-- The borough of Newcastle-under-Lyme and Shropshire Council are located within separate functional economic market areas (FEMAs). - The councils agree that Newcastle-under-Lyme will provide for its own employment land requirement through preparation of its local plan.
+- The administrative areas of Newcastle-under-Lyme and Shropshire Council are located within separate functional economic market areas (FEMAs). - The councils agree that Newcastle-under-Lyme will provide for its own employment land requirement through preparation of its local plan.